 The family adventure tradition: Seeing the Lights

 Visiting the Christmas lights is a cheap night out and really makes Christmas feel ‘real’.
 I like to surprise the kids by dressing them in their pyjamas like it’s a normal night and then announce – guess what – we are off out in the car!
 They love it and then we use a pre-planned itinerary to get around the local area efficiently.
-Use our Christmas lights location page to help find lights near you.

 The community tradition: Carols by Candlelight